AsuraLuo/rollup-branch-name-lint/README.md

 **BranchNameLint** uses [path-to-regexp](https://www.npmjs.com/package/path-to-regexp)
 to check if branch name matches the `pattern` provided in config.

-The `skip` option will allow push code the this branch no any lint.
+The `whiteList` option will allow push code the this branch no any lint.
 Firstly branch name will be checked if its `prohibited` or not.
 On the next step, if `params` are provided, `pattern` parts will be modified/populated using respective keys.
 For example: